anopheles-genomic-surveillance/anopheles-genomic-surveillance.github.io/_sources/home.md

 Welcome to this training course on data analysis for genomic surveillance of African malaria vectors, developed jointly by [MalariaGEN](https://www.malariagen.net) and [PAMCA](https://www.pamca.org).

-**This course is under active development, it will be updated frequently and parts of the material may be work in progress.**

 ## Workshop programme